 Social action - Concept, definition - objectives, forms, scope and importance of social action in India - difference between social action and community organization - Historical and ideological perspectives of social action tradition in India and abroad - characteristics, issues, outcome and impact of small action groups and mass organizations.

-Social Action as a Method of Social Work: Social Action in relation to case work, Social Action in relation to Group Work, Social Action in relation to Community Organization, Social Action in relation to Social Work Research, Social Action in relation to Social Welfare Administration.
+Social Action in relation to case work, Social Action in relation to Group Work, Social Action in relation to Community Organization, Social Action in relation to Social Work Research, Social Action in relation to Social Welfare Administration.